matharotheelf/DolittleVRScripts/README.md

 "Dolittle VR" is a Unity based virtual reality game where you can dance with virtual animals.
 Each animal has its own unique gesture which are detect by the InteractML package.

-Please note this is just the scripts and not the full application
+Please note this is just the scripts and not the full application.

 ### Built With